xenia-e/capstone/README.md

 #### Additional training that has taken place:
 * We hope to further our analysis and find interesting correlations between the athlete's physical profile and the country's performance history.
 * Attempted to add 'Year', 'City', and 'Season' from games table, but the added data reduced the accuracy score from 85% to 76%.
+ML
 * Attempted to add 'Year' and bin to reduce number of unique values, but struggled with data type changes in the model.
 * Attempted to filter on Gender, but the added filtering reduced the accuracy score from 85% to 70%.
 * Filtered by sport to view machine model learning accuracy for different sports.
 See results below.

+#### Results from Training Dataset.
+We took the top 3 sports with greatest participation records:
+1. Gymnastics Athletes Balanced Accuracy Score: 91%
+2. Swimming Balanced Accuracy Score: 92%
+3. Athletics Balanced Accuracy Score: 87%  - Note ML accuracy drops because there is greater variance in height and weight due to the variety of events in athletics compared to gymnastics and swimmings

-#### Accuracy Score Results on Athletes_Medals data: We took the top 3 sports with greatest participation records:
+#### Results from Testing Dataset.
+We took the top 3 sports with greatest participation records:
 1. Gymnastics Athletes Balanced Accuracy Score: 85%
 2. Swimming Balanced Accuracy Score: 85%
 3. Athletics Balanced Accuracy Score: 71%  - Note ML accuracy drops because there is greater variance in height and weight due to the variety of events in athletics compared to gymnastics and swimmings

 #### Model Results:
+* The recall on our training dataset indicates that our model can correctly determine if a gymnast has received a medal 91% of the time.
-* Based on the recall score, our model can correctly predict if an Olympic gymnast will receive a medal 84% of the time.
+* The recall on our testing dataset indicates that our model can correctly predict if a gymnast will receive a medal 84% of the time.
-* With an 85% balanced accuracy score, we can conclude that on Olympic gymnast's physical features are correlated with whether or not they will receive a medal.
+* With an 85% balanced accuracy score on our testing dataset, we can conclude that on Olympic gymnast's physical features are correlated with whether or not they will receive a medal.

 &ensp;